xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 \text{question} \rightarrow \text{CoT} \rightarrow \text{final answer}
 $$

 nostalgebraist accurately notes that this causal scheme is neither necessary nor sufficient for CoT faithfulness, and further, that it is not necessarily even a desirable property[^5].
-If the model knows what the final answer ought to be before CoT, but made a misstep in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.
+If the model knows what the final answer ought to be before CoT, but makes a misstep in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.

 Lanham et al. call the behavior where models decide on their answer before generating reasoning *post-hoc reasoning*.
 To model post-hoc reasoning, we add another node to the causal scheme: